chubby-unicorns/vpc-monkey/README.md

 ## Usage

+1. Configure `_regions.sh` to select the regions in which to operate.
-1. Get session token or configure aws cli profile
+2. Get session token or configure aws cli profile
-2. `./vpc-monkey`
+3. `./vpc-monkey`

 ![VPC Monkey](vpc-monkey.png "VPC Monkey")